What is the Culture Monitor?

 Domain pages

 Domains within the Culture Monitor can be compared to cultural 'disciplines' or 'subsectors'.
-The Culture Monitor currently contains information about the domains of Architecture, Audiovisual, Visual Arts, Design, Heritage, Games, Literature, Music, Performing Arts and Theatre.
-This selection is largely taken from the publication Cultural life of the Social and Cultural Planning Office.
-New domains or further breakdowns will be added in the future.
+At the moment, the Culture Monitor contains information on the domains Architecture, Audiovisual, Visual arts, Design, Heritage, Games, Literature, Design, Performing arts, Music and Theatre.
+We update the domain pages annually in preparation for the Annual Report that is published in April.

 The domain pages contain information about each domain in a fixed order.
-The pages successively offer a selection of key figures about the domain, describe the most important developments and identify which knowledge gaps still exist.
+The pages successively offer a selection of key figures about the domain, describe the most important developments and identify any gaps in knowledge.
+Topics covered include income, employment, visits and practice, regional distribution and accessibility.

 Theme pages

-The theme pages of the Culture Monitor deal with current and important topics that are not only relevant to one cultural domain, but are important for the entire cultural sector.
-Theme pages place developments in perspective and make it possible to discover cross-connections between domains.
+The theme pages of the Culture Monitor deal with current and important topics that are not only relevant to one cultural domain but are important for the entire cultural sector.
+Theme pages place developments in context and make it possible to discover cross-connections between domains.

 In contrast to domain pages, theme pages have a freer form.
-Depending on the theme in question, the pages take the form of, for example, a data story, analysis or literature review.
-In the future, new themes will be continuously added to the Culture Monitor and existing theme pages will be updated.
+Depending on the theme in question, the pages take the form of a data story, analysis or literature overview, for example.
+In the future, new themes can be added to the Culture Monitor.

 Dashboard

-Indicators can be chosen in the Dashboard by filtering on domains, themes, locations and periods.
-The selected indicators are then automatically visualized in the best possible way.
+In the Dashboard, indicators can be selected by filtering on domains, subjects, locations and periods.
 Depending on the selected data, different visualizations are possible.
-At the top right of the window, you can select other views or download the selected data.
+In the upper right of the window, other views can be selected or the selected data can be downloaded.

-The Culture Monitor offers an overarching picture of the cultural and creative sector, and is therefore indebted to a large number of studies, publications and datasets that describe parts of that sector in much more depth than is possible in the Culture Monitor.
-The Source Explorer offers a visual overview of a selection of these sources, thus pointing the way to more in-depth information about the specific domains and themes from the Culture Monitor.
+The Culture Monitor offers an overarching picture of the cultural and creative sector, and is therefore dependent on a large number of studies, publications and datasets that describe parts of that sector in much more depth than is possible in the Culture Monitor.
+The Resource Explorer offers a visual overview of a selection of these sources, thus pointing towards more in-depth information about the specific domains and themes from the Culture Monitor.
+Many of these sources are Dutch only.

 Annual report

 The domain and theme pages of the Culture Monitor are updated periodically.
-However, once a year we create a summary overview of the cultural sector and bundle the most current texts in an annual report (as a web publication and PDF).
-The annual report therefore offers the opportunity to easily read all pages and serves as the archive of the Culture Monitor.
+Once a year, however, we make a summary overview of the cultural sector and bundle the most recent texts in an annual report.
+The annual report thus offers the possibility to easily take note of all pages and serves as an archive of the Culture Monitor.

 How do we produce the Culture Monitor?

-The Boekman Foundation's researchers continuously collect data and insights about the various domains and themes.
-They do this together and in consultation with many stakeholders and experts from the sector, who feed the monitor with indispensable and in-depth knowledge and information.
+The Boekmanstichting researchers are continuously collecting data and insights on the various domains and themes.
+They do this together and in conversation with many stakeholders and experts from the sector, who feed the monitor with indispensable and in-depth knowledge and information.
 When adding new data, we make a distinction between the data in the Dashboard and the textual domain and theme analyses.
-We will continue to continuously update the Dashboard with new figures as they become available.
-In 2022, we focused our attention mainly on the theme pages within the Culture Monitor.
-We have written completely new analyzes for the existing themes and added the new theme pages Culture in the region and Digital transformation.
-The domain pages also regularly received smaller updates, in which we updated texts and added new data.
-We will update both the domain and theme pages in 2023.
+We will continue to update the Dashboard with new figures as they become available.

 Maartje Goedhart